Finite generation of fundamental groups for manifolds with nonnegative Ricci curvature whose universal cover is almost $k$-polar at infinity: introduction

 \section{introduction}

-The longstanding Milnor conjecture suggests that the fundamental group of a complete open manifold $M$ with nonnegative Ricci curvature is finitely generated.
-Gromov confirmed this when $M$ has nonnegative sectional curvature.
-However, a recent significant development is the construction of a counterexample in \cite{BAD23a,BAD23b}, disproving the Milnor conjecture in dimensions $n\ge 6$.
-As a result, certain restrictions are necessary to establish the finitely generated nature of the fundamental group of a complete open manifold $M$ with nonnegative Ricci curvature.
-In this direction, several interesting results have been achieved, such as the conditions where $M$ has Euclidean volume growth (\cite{Li86}), or $M$ has an almost polar tangent cone at infinity (\cite{Sor99}), or tangent cone at infinity of the universal cover $\tilde M$ exhibits certain types of geometric stability(\cite{Pan19a,Pan19b}), under which the conjecture holds true.
-In the latter case mentioned above, precisely, Pan proved the following result,
+The Milnor conjecture proposes that the fundamental group of a complete open manifold $M$ with nonnegative Ricci curvature is finitely generated \cite{Mi68}.
+This conjecture remained unresolved for decades until recently Brue-Naber-Semola provided counterexamples in dimensions $n\ge 6$ \cite{BAD23a,BAD23b}, thereby disproving the conjecture.
+Nevertheless, the search for sufficient conditions ensuring the finite generation of the fundamental group in such manifolds remains of interest.
+Efforts in this direction have led to several important discoveries.
+For instance, manifolds $M$ exhibiting Euclidean volume growth have a finite fundamental group \cite{Li86}; Other conditions supporting finite generation include when the volume of the $n$-dimensional manifold $M$ exhibits polynomial growth of order $\ge(n-k)$ and the first Betti number $\ge k$ \cite{An90}, or when the base point of every tangent cone at infinity of $M$ is nearly a pole \cite{Sor99}.

+Another strategy to establish the finitely generated nature of the fundamental group is to impose conditions on the Riemannian universal cover $\tilde{M}$ rather than $M$, which brings new challenges.
+For example, it is still unclear whether the Euclidean volume growth of $\tilde{M}$ leads to the finite generation of the fundamental group, in contrast to the aforementioned result in \cite{Li86}.
+In this pursuit, Pan has confirmed the Milnor conjecture under specific geometric stability conditions applied to the universal cover at infinity, establishing the following results:

-\begin{theorem}\cite{Pan19a,Pan19b} If a complete open manifold $M$ with nonnegative Ricci curvature, and the universal cover $\tilde M$ satisfies one of the conditions below, then $\pi_1(M)$ is finitely generated, \begin{enumerate} \item (\cite[Theorem A]{Pan19a}) Any tangent cone at infinity of $\tilde M$ is a metric cone, whose maximal Euclidean factor has dimension $k\ge 0$.
+\begin{theorem}\cite{Pan19a,Pan19b} Let $M$ be a complete open manifold with nonnegative Ricci curvature.
+If the Riemannian universal cover $\tilde M$ satisfies one of the following conditions, then $\pi_1(M)$ is finitely generated, \begin{enumerate} \item (\cite[Theorem A]{Pan19a}) Any tangent cone at infinity of $\tilde M$ is a metric cone, whose maximal Euclidean factor has dimension $k\ge 0$.

 \item (\cite[Theorem B (1)]{Pan19b}) There exists a compact metric space $K$, such that any tangent cone at infinity of $\tilde M$ is a metric cone, whose cross-section is $\epsilon_K$-close to $K$ with respect to the Gromov-Hausdorff distance, where $\epsilon_K>0$ is a universal constant only depending on $K$. \end{enumerate} \end{theorem}